Skye-XD/desktop-icons-ng/README.md

 <p style="text-align: left;">
 The extension can be installed from [extensions.gnome.org](https://extensions.gnome.org/extension/5263/gtk4-desktop-icons-ng-ding/).
 </p>

+For Nix OS, please see addtional manual installation instructions in the section below.

 <p style="text-align: left;">
 For Archlinux, (and if needed, Manjaro), it is available in AUR [here](https://aur.archlinux.org/packages/gnome-shell-extension-gtk4-desktop-icons-ng).
 </p>
 <p style="text-align: left;">
 For Manjaro, a native maintained build is available in the Manjaro Repository that can be installed directly with pacman and other tools.
 [Download](https://software.manjaro.org/package/gnome-shell-extension-gtk4-desktop-icons-ng) from Manjaro Community Repository available.
 </p>

 ## Manual installation